sopherapps/scdb/README.md

 ## Acknowledgement

 - Inspiration was got from [lmdb](https://www.symas.com/lmdb/technical), especially with regards to memory-mapped files.
 - A few ideas were picked from [redis](https://redis.io/) and [sqlite](https://www.sqlite.org/index.html) especially to do with the database file format.

 ## Gratitude

-To God.
+> "For My Father’s will is that everyone who looks to the Son and believes in Him shall have eternal life, and I will
+> raise them up at the last day."
+>
+> -- John 6: 40

+All glory be to God.

 ## License